 I’ve found that the LDS store is typically the least expensive.

-4. What type of containers can I use with oxygen absorbers?
+4. What type of containers can I use?

 This is a question I’m often asked about this topic.
 Unfortunately, the answer is that oxygen absorbers are only effective when used in airtight containers.
 However, the following containers should work just fine: